lpkennedy6062/TSP_tests_LK/README.md

 ## Citations

-The code was used to generate results for the following abstracts:
+This library accompanies the forthcoming book *Problem Solving: Cognitive Mechanisms and Formal Models*.
+It has been used to generate results for the following abstracts:

-> Pizlo, Z. and VanDrunen, J. "The status of mental representations in cognitive functions." *Annual Interdisciplinary Conference*, February 2020.
+> Pizlo, Z. and VanDrunen, J. "The status of mental representations in cognitive functions." *Annual Interdisciplinary Conference*, 2020.
 >
 > VanDrunen, J. and Pizlo, Z. "The effectiveness of Multidimensional Scaling in TSPs whose metric is not Euclidean" (poster). *Society for Mathematical Psychology*, 2019.